zkotti/fun-in-lockdown/README.md

 - Rearrange text if you think it should be organized differently&mdash;refactorings are always welcome!
 - You can include images and videos, but don't forget to commit and push them.
 Images and videos should be placed in the ```media/``` directory.
 (Create the directory if it does not already exist.)
 - Again, use references for images and videos&mdash;you cannot reuse web content without citing the original source.
+- Be creative!
+Take it a step further by including a file with guidelines to contributing for newcomers, and a code of conduct file.

 ## Grading System
 - Number of contributions&mdash;the more the better!